neooffice/NeoOffice/README.txt

 6. To build the installers, obtain the following types of codesigning certificates from Apple and install the certificates in the macOS Keychain Access application:

-   Developer ID Application
+   3rd Party Mac Developer Application
-   Developer ID Installer
+   3rd Party Mac Developer Installer
    Developer ID Application
    Developer ID Installer